kevinaangstadt/CS340-S23-Notes/lecture7_2-8.md

 being made.
 The message should be able to stand on its own (no links to other places) and shouldn't assume access to outside resources.

-Structure wise, one can this of a commit message being similar to a letter.
+Structure wise, one can think of a commit message being similar to a letter.
 The first line of a commit message should be the subject of the commit.
 Subsequent lines are the message body and should include the what, why, etc., as well as list any known limitation to do with